Septuagint Superiority

 The part in yellow is only in some Greek manuscripts; they may be interpolated due to influence from Origen’s Hexapla.

 Seeing as that John 19:37 says “look on him whom they have pierced” (which doesn’t match any of these exactly), I wonder if perhaps it is not intended to be an exact quote of Zechariah 12:10, but rather a summary of one or more prophecies, including Psalm 22 (LXX 21), which contains “they pierced my hands and my feet.
 They counted all my bones; and they observed and looked upon me.”
+(Notably, “pierced” is not in the Masoretic version of that Psalm.)
 After all, there are no quotation marks in the Greek, so the verse could be rendered as “another Scripture says they will look upon him whom they have pierced”.

 Variants (pulled from Lambert Bos’ LXX and my own research):